ibm-cloud-docs/databases-for-postgresql/connecting-external.md

 ## Driver TLS and self-signed certificate support

-All connections to {{site.data.keyword.databases-for-postgresql}} are TLS 1.2 enabled, so the driver you use to connect will need to be able to support encryption.
+All connections to {{site.data.keyword.databases-for-postgresql}} are TLS 1.2 enabled, so the driver you use to connect need to be able to support encryption.
 Your deployment also comes with a self-signed certificate so the driver can verify the server upon connection.
-Most drivers will have a parameter to specify the path to a copy of the certificate you have decoded and saved locally.
+In most cases, you want to decode and save a copy of the certificate, and then provide the path to the driver.
 For more information, see [Using the self-signed certificate](./work-with-connection-strings.html#using-the-self-signed-certificate).